ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

 Loading data in ipfs is actually slow, especially, when we have a large number of NFTs.
 Thus, even we put the ipfs link to the system, we still cache their data to improve the performance to process or show them on both FE and BE side.

-For PMP NFT, we have 10000 NFT but for testing purpose, to save time, we just demo to cache data of the first 200 NFT by following the below steps and using our scripts.
+For PMP NFT, we have 10000 NFT but for testing purpose, to save time, we just demo to cache data of the first 200 NFTs by following the below steps and using our scripts.

 1. Preparation

-   - Link ipfs for images and their metadata as in part update art location for PMP NFT
+   - Link ipfs for images and their metadata as in part "Update art location for PMP NFT"
      - image info: ipfs://bafybeicuufb2745l5g5zm2fa32fydao76iur72lwaqrt7dmhzkdupmzxue/
      - metadata info: ipfs://bafybeibw7yco54n24gieazxya2zt3gfujvrv5twed4xheruv3izyuar2ry/